chrisco23/21deltaengineers.com/wp-content/plugins/independent-analytics/readme.txt

 = 2.1.0 - January 17th, 2024 =

 * **Feature:** Implemented a developer API for accessing analytics data on other pages
-* **Feature:** Added “Order Referrer” box to the sidebar of WC Orders pages, which tells you the website and campaign that referred the sale.
 * **Feature:** Included new option to regenerate the visitor salt token every day for improved GDPR compliance
 * **Update:** Made major optimizations to the database queries to speed up the analytics dashboard and fix crashes for high-traffic websites
 * **Update:** Implemented performance optimization to speed up the REST API request on the front end